mamadusta/sidenav/README.md

  -----------------------------------------

- 3-How can we add "close button" to this seidenav?:
+ 3-How can we add close button to this seidenav?:

  <div id="sidenav">
   <a  id="closebtn">&times;</a>